libretro/docs/docs/library/px68k.md

 | Crop Overscan     | ✕         |
 | LEDs              | ✕         |

+**NOTE:**
+Saves are directly writted to the disks used.
+So make sure to have a backup of roms before using them.
+This will make it easier to restore the files incase the roms get corrupted.

 ### Directories

 The PX68k core's library name is 'PX68K'